-Eye Strain is part and parcel of our computer driven society today.
+Eye Strain is part and parcel of our computer-driven society today.
+That's just discomfort, right?

 Understanding the Eye Strain Connection